acquia/contenthub-console/README.md

   - Acquia Site Factory

-One of the most important commands that is provided by this tool is the one that allows you to upgrade your sites from Content Hub 1.x to 2.x by executing a single command and performing all the operations that it asks you to do.
+One of the most important commands that is provided by this tool is the one that allows you to upgrade your sites from Content Hub 1.x to 2.x by executing a single command and performing all the operations that are required by the upgrade.

 # Installation
 Install the package with the latest version of composer: